Dr Lucy Mabbott - Chartered Counselling Psychologist

 What should I expect in sessions?

 The aim of my therapeutic approach is to work with someone to increase their self-awareness and facilitate change through understanding, then helping a client to develop different methods of managing their emotions.
-I work with clients collaboratively to identify common themes which run through their lives, which are fundamentally linked to a person’s experience of depression, anxiety and other mental health problems.
+I work with clients collaboratively to identify common themes which run through their lives, which may underpin a person’s experience of depression, anxiety and other emotional difficulties.

 It might be that you feel lacking in confidence, low in self-esteem, anxious or irritable around other people.
 You might have difficulty getting on with others or waking up in the morning feeling demotivated about your life.
 Sometimes depression can cause suicidal thoughts or the tendency to self-harm, both of which can be understood and helped in therapy.